wartremover/wartremover/CONTRIBUTING.md

 - Include a description of what the wart does.
 - Indicate how the wart preserves correctness.
 - Confirm that the code works with JRE7 and JRE8.
+- Warts should be universal and limited to the language and standard library (see [wartremover-contrib](https://github.com/wartremover/wartremover-contrib) for warts that check libraries).
 - Link to any relevant issues.

 # If your pull request adds new functionality